salkuadrat/lucifer/README.md

 app.route('/user', user).get('/vip', user.vip);
 ```

-To help you with adding `Controller` to your project, Lucifer provides another command like this.
+To help you with adding `Controller` to your project, Lucifer provides another command.

 ```shell
 $ l c post
 ```

-These command will create a `post_controller.dart` file in the `/bin/controller` directory, and automatically fill it with a boilerplate `PostController` class.
+The command above will create file `post_controller.dart` in the `/lib/controller` directory, and fill it with a boilerplate `PostController` class.

-You can use it to create more than one `Controller` like this.
+You may also use the command to create multiple `Controller`.

 ```shell
 $ l c post news user customer